 The Rotary Club of St. Charles Parish was formed in 1978.
-With a goal of giving back to the local community, the club decided to create a festival, where all funds raised went towards scholarships to Destrehan and Hahnville High School Seniors to further their education.
+To give back to the local community, the club decided to create a festival, where all funds raised went towards scholarships to Destrehan and Hahnville High School Seniors to further their education.
 This festival is known as the Alligator Festival.

-The Alligator Festival is hosted and staffed by the almost 90 member Rotary Club and their family and friends.
+The Alligator Festival is hosted by the 75 volunteer members of the Rotary Club and their families and friends.

 Each year, we seek sponsors to help support the festival.
 The Alligator Festival has a family-friendly atmosphere with craft vendors, delicious alligator dishes, carnival rides, and live bands.
 The Alligator Festival is the largest festival in St. Charles Parish and keeps growing each year.
 You may even get the chance to pet a live alligator.

-Since the original $250 scholarship was donated in 1980 by Archie Mollere, a member of both the Rotary Club and the St. Charles Parish School Board, the Rotary Club of St. Charles Parish has awarded nearly 1 million dollars in scholarships.
-This makes the Rotary Club of St. Charles Parish the largest private scholarships provider in the parish.
+Since the original $250 scholarship was donated in 1980 by Archie Mollere, a member of the Rotary Club and the St. Charles Parish School Board, the Rotary Club of St. Charles Parish has awarded over 1 million dollars in scholarships.
+This makes the Rotary Club of St. Charles Parish the largest private scholarship provider.

 Make sure to say hello to “Mr. Alligator” at the festival.
-“Mr. Alligator” is the Rotary Club of St. Charles Parish’s President and will be wearing a special hat!
+“Mr. Alligator” is the Rotary Club of St. Charles Parish’s President and will wear a special hat!